 If you’re doing something you love and the side effect is becoming rich, then yes, being rich is worth it.
 But if you’re working an unenjoyable job just to get rich, then no, it’s not.
 Alternatively, an approach from the FIRE community is to save enough money so you can get out and then do something you enjoy — this approach, at least minimises the pain.

 According to evolutionary theory, we’re wired to keep accumulating resources as a survival tactic from our hunter-gather days.
-But when we think about it for a moment, it’s obvious our prehistoric genes are misguiding us.
+But when we think about it for a moment, we’re obviously being misguiding by our prehistoric genes.
 We obsess about wealth but less so about health and what we’re doing with our lives.
 Just as money is only a database entry, life is a series of memory entries added to our brain’s database.
 Given the choice between living an unmemorable rich life and a memorable unrich one, the choice is simple.
 Yes, but I want to live a memorable AND rich life, I hear you cry.
 That would be great but money’s mesmerising allure means it doesn’t always pan out that way.
 But is being rich worth it as a life goal?
 Definitely not.